-- Configure redundancy in case of failure scenarios (stand-by). - Manage cooling unit run time (lead/lag).
-See Setting a Rotation Schedule on the facing page . - Modulate for very low loads to full-design load (to be temperature reactive) by cascading activation of standby units (configured when setting-up teamwork mode).
+- Configure redundancy in case of failure scenarios (stand by). - Manage cooling unit run time (lead/lag).
+See Setting a Rotation Schedule on the facing page. - Modulate for very low loads to full design load (to be temperature reactive) by cascading activation of standby units (configured when setting up teamwork mode).

-The U2U network has built in fail over conditions that are automatically employed when standby units have been assigned:
+The U2U network has built-in fail over conditions that are automatically employed when standby units have been assigned:

-- During single cooling-unit or component failure, a standby unit is activated to replace the failed unit. - Alarm event causes unit shutdown, a stand-by unit is activated.
-If the activated unit also has an alarm event, the next available stand-by unit is activated.
-If all units have an alarm event, and no more stand-by units are available, a unit with a non-critical alarm event will be activated.
+- During single cooling unit or component failure, a standby unit is activated to replace the failed unit. - Alarm event causes unit shut down, a standby unit is activated.
+If the activated unit also has an alarm event, the next available standby unit is activated.
+If all units have an alarm event, and no more standby units are available, a unit with a non-critical alarm event will be activated.

-NOTE: Redundancy is employed if units are assigned to standby regardless of the teamwork mode selected, including no teamwork.
+NOTE: Redundancy is employed if units are assigned to standby regardless of the teamwork mode selected, including No Teamwork.

-6.3.1 To Set up Lead/Lag Operation
+6.3.1 To Set Up Lead/Lag Operation

-- 1. Touch , then South > BMS & Teamwork Setup > Teamwork / Standby.
-The TEAMWORK/STANDBY panel opens. - 2.
-Touch Standby.
-The STANDBY CONTROL panel displays. - 3.
-Adjust the settings, then touch Save. - Touch Cancel to discard the changes.
+- 2. Touch Standby.
+The STANDBY CONTROL panel displays.

+- 3. Adjust the settings, then touch Save.

+- Touch Cancel to discard the changes.